Volunteer Services at Swedish Medical Center

 Exciting Volunteer Opportunities at Swedish!

-Swedish Medical Center's Volunteer Service department proudly affords unique volunteer opportunities within our facility consisting of, but not limited to: Multi-Trauma MTU Meal Pals Patient Program, Interventional Radiology, Neurodiagnostics Reception, Patient Education and Research with the Colorado Neurological Institute, Laboratory Sciences, Level 1 Trauma Emergency Room, Surgery and Critical Care Family Waiting Rooms, Cardiac Cath Lab/Cardiac Testing, Progressive Care Unit, Rehab and Therapies, Pre-Admit Clinic and Ambulatory Care Unit, Gift Gallery, Labor and Delivery/Gynecological Surgery/Family Care, Concierge, Second Chance Shoppe, Pastoral Care Volunteer Chaplains, Mended Hearts, Surgical Pre-OP/PACU and Animal Assisted Therapy with Denver Pet Partners.
+Swedish Medical Center's Volunteer Service department proudly affords unique volunteer opportunities within our facility consisting of, but not limited to: Multi-Trauma MTU Meal Pals Patient Program, Interventional Radiology and Radiology MRI, Neurodiagnostics Reception, Patient Education and Research with the Colorado Neurological Institute, Laboratory Sciences, Level 1 Trauma Emergency Room, Surgery and Critical Care Family Waiting Rooms, Progressive Care Unit, Pre-Admit Clinic and Ambulatory Care Unit, Gift Gallery, Labor and Delivery/Gynecological Surgery/Family Care, Second Chance Shoppe, Pastoral Care Volunteer Chaplains, Mended Hearts, Surgical Pre-OP/PACU and Animal Assisted Therapy with Denver Pet Partners.

 Information Desk Ambassadors/Escorts and Patient Visitation: At Swedish, our patients come first!
 Our dedicated volunteers are valued members of the Swedish health care team and are integral in delivering clinical excellence and exceptional service.
 These essential volunteers are committed to ensuring all patients and guests are welcomed at Swedish!
 As our most valued volunteer positions, Ambassadors escort patients and visitors to their destinations and Patient Visitation Volunteers spend time conversing with patients who could benefit most from a visit.
 A commitment to service excellence and a desire to be of exceptional assistance to our patients and visitors is a must for these positions.
 Physical requirements: the ability to walk, stand and sit for extended periods of time.